 To ensure consensus across transactions, consensus methods like Proof-of-Work, Proof-of-Stake, or others are used.
 Also, each transaction is completely secured with the help of advanced cryptographic algorithms.
 Clearly, the whole blockchain mechanism is used to taking advantage of trust, immutability, and transparency.
 The idea is the complete opposite of centralization

 For example, healthcare can now be revolutionized to store patients’ data on the blockchain.
-This way, patients do not have to carry their own documents as everything will be stored on the network, and is just one click away.
+This way, patients do not have to carry their own documents as everything will be stored on the network and click away.
 The patient can also share their data to research and help improve research on many critical illnesses.
 Also, it solves the counterfeit drug problem — helping both patients and drug companies.

 Now that we now have an idea of blockchain, it is now time to learn about blockchain architecture.